 Much of Rome’s best architecture is found in its churches.
 This final day is organized around some of the most stunning historically and architecturally important churches in Rome.

 We’ll start the day at the furthest point from central Rome at the Archbasilica San Giovanni in Laterno (St. John Lateran).
-This is the oldest and highest-ranking of the 4 Major Basilicas, giving it the title of archbasilica.
+This is the oldest and highest-ranking of the four Major Basilicas, giving it the title of archbasilica.
 It is the Cathedral of Rome, and with the Pope being the bishop of Rome, this is the seat of the Pope.
 The Pope’s elaborate throne can be seen in the apse of the church, but the nave ceiling is possibly the most impressive feature.

 To the side of San Giovanni in Laterno is the Lateran Obelisk, the largest standing ancient Egyptian obelisk in the world.
 When it first came to Rome, it was installed at the centre of the Circus Maximus where it stool until the fall of the Roman Empire, and then was lost.
-It was re-discovered in the 1500s and erected at its current position.
+It was re-discovered in the 16th century and erected at its current position.

 Layers of history